peterheinum/presencebot/README.md

 ## Acknowledgments

 * Recomended not to browse the sourcecode unless you are not afraid of headaches.
+* Jumpcell command is limited.

-* inspirations
+* Sources of inspiration:
 * Nothing better to do
 * Waste of paper
-* Jumpcell command is limited.